library(lme4); library(lmerTest); library(emmeans)

 We don’t have any missing values in this data set.

-Lastly, let’s check the dependent variable by plotting.
+Let’s check the distribution of dependent variable by plotting a histogram.

 No extreme values or skewness is present in the yield values.

-The impact of nitro, gen, and their interaction was evaluated on rice yield.
+The goal of this analysis is to evaluate the impact of nitro, gen, and their interaction on rice yield.
 The rep, gen nested in rep, and nitro nested in rep were random effects in the model.
+All random effects are assumed to independent of each other and independent of within group errors.

 <- lmer(yield ~ nitro*gen + (1|rep) +